 - Winslow Road Historic District (PDF)

 The Landmark Commission must review all exterior changes proposed for individual landmarks and properties located in the Winslow Road and Shaker Square local landmark districts.
 This includes building changes and environmental/landscape changes.
 View the Application Procedures document for more details.

 Preservation Month Photo Contest

-For the past six years, the Shaker Heights Landmark Commission invited photographers to enter the Shaker Heights Preservation Month Photo Contest.
+For the past seven years, the Shaker Heights Landmark Commission invited photographers to enter the Shaker Heights Preservation Month Photo Contest.
 The contest was created in honor of National Preservation Month, which is celebrated each May by preservation organizations across the country.
 Effective 2021, this is a biennial contest.
 The next contest will be 2025.

 Please email the Planning Department with any questions.